-C16-120 Standardized Achievement Tests
+C16-120 Standardized Achievement Tests [Revised 11/2016]

-Each school is to use the adopted standardized achievement tests provided by the local conference office of education.
+Each school is to use the NAD adopted standardized achievement tests.

 C16-124 School Register

 Each teacher, K-8, is required to maintain an up-to-date School Register as specified by the local conference office of education.
 The School Register is a legal document in which is recorded the names of students, birth dates, scholarship, attendance and other information which identifies students and parents.
 It is the permanent record for elementary schools.
 [See Sections A26-104 and A26-108.]